privacyguides/privacyguides.org/docs/browsers.en.md

 ## Desktop Recommendations

 We recommend Brave over Firefox as it is easier to configure for most people, neither of them are better than the other.
+They're both equal in terms of anti-fingerprinting features.
 You can chose either one.

 ### Brave